danrouse/bsq-qounters-minus/README.md

 # Qounters-

-Cheap knockoff of Counters+ for Quest
+Store brand version of [Counters+](https://github.com/Caeden117/CountersPlus) for the Oculus Quest version of Beat Saber.
+Adds a variety of configurable ~~Counters~~Qounters to display more information in-game.

 ## Implemented Qounters
 - Cut